Arfon Griffiths: Career

+International Career

 These successes also led him on to international recognition by gaining 17 full caps, the highlight of which was scoring at the Racecourse Ground against Austria in 1975, which enabled Wales to qualify for the 1976 European Football Championship finals.
 He was also selected for a Football Association of Wales tour to New Zealand, Australia, Tahiti and Malaysia in 1971.

 Managerial career

 Wrexham

 He played under eight managers at Wrexham, before taking charge himself in May 1977 following the resignation of John Neal.
 Griffiths had previously been his assistant manager for a year.
 Wrexham's directors had no hesitation in appointing him as Neal's replacement, and he kept faith with the same squad that had just missed out on promotion at the end of the previous season.

 Griffiths led Wrexham to the Football League Third Division championship in 1977–78, becoming the first manager in the club's history to win promotion to the then Football League Second Division.

 An abundance of unforeseen injuries affected the team's performances in the Second Division and they struggled to come to terms with a higher grade of football.
 On 13 May 1981, Griffiths resigned after an internal disagreement with the board.
 A season of heavy winter's snow had caused many postponements, and gate receipts had virtually dried up.
 Griffiths was asked to cut the playing staff, his backroom staff and the youth development team to reduce overheads.
-Grifiths refused to do so as a matter of principle and thus he left the club.
+Griffiths refused to do so as a matter of principle and thus he left the club.